What are butterflies?

 Butterflies and moths are insects that form the insect order Lepidoptera.
 There is no consistent way of telling butterflies and moths apart.
 Butterflies are all day-flying and belong to eight families of the Lepidoptera, most moths fly at night however there are several, often colourful, moth species that fly by day.
-Many species of moths can also be found in gardens they too can be useful pollinators and are vital parts of the food chain, although a handful can damage garden plants as larvae.
+Many species of moths can also be found in gardens they too can be pollinators and are a vital part of the food chain and garden biodiversity, although a handful can damage garden plants as larvae.
 The larvae are usually known as caterpillars and they feed on the foliage and flowers of their host plants.
 When fully fed, they crawl away to sheltered places where they pupate and later emerge as adult butterflies or moths.

 There are 59 butterfly species resident in Britain, plus up to 30 others that come here as occasional or regular migrants from elsewhere in Europe.